-Choosing the right material is the most important aspect of development for a custom plastic machine company because it affects its production and final product.
+Choosing the right material is the most important aspect of development for a custom plastic injection molding machine company because it affects its production and final product.
 There are so many different plastic materials to choose from for consumers, how do you make the right choice?
 The first thing to consider is the function of the part and the conditions in which the part will be placed.

 Some of the factors that come into consideration are the substance’s tensile strength, heat resistance, durability, cost of production, and the variety of colors available for the material.
 We have created a list of characteristics for the 10 most commonly-used plastic molding materials and their possible uses.
 Some of these plastics have many different variants in which case we have listed general properties of the material.